Writing in ESRM

 All students need reliable access to computer systems.
-While owning a computer is not necessary, we strongly encourage students obtain a relatively recent laptop for use during their studies at CSUCI.
-While computer laboratories and laptop check-outs are available at the CSUCI Library and from other locations, having a computer at one’s disposal will greatly aid in both conceptual learning and general skill development.
+While owning a computer is not necessary, we strongly encourage students obtain a relatively recent laptop for use during their studies at CI.
+While computer laboratories and laptop check-outs are available at the CI Library and from other locations, having a computer at one’s disposal will greatly aid in both conceptual learning and general skill development.

 Microsoft Office Suite (Word, Excel, PowerPoint).